North Valley Christian Academy: History

-Originally affiliated with Cross of Christ Lutheran Church in Anthem, Arizona, North Valley Christian Academy (NVCA) began as Cross of Christ Christian School, opening its doors in August of 2005.
+Originally affiliated with Cross of Christ Lutheran Church in Anthem, Arizona, North Valley Christian Academy (NVCA) began as Cross of Christ Christian School, opening its doors in August 2005.
 In 2010, ties were severed with Cross of Christ, and NVCA emerged as an independent, self-owned and operated Lutheran school in affiliation with the LCMS system for schools throughout the United States.

 NVCA relocated from the church campus to temporary facilities in 2013.
 After several years of fundraising, NVCA purchased two parcels of land located just south of Anthem.
 On September 19, 2016, NVCA broke ground on the south parcel, and construction of its current facilities began.
 The north parcel was held and reserved for future development, with plans of expansion to include an early childhood development center at a later date.
 NVCA opened its newly constructed campus on August 16, 2017.
 In 2024, NVCA opened a 13000 sqft high school building on the same campus.
 The building holds a dual purpose black box theater and lecture hall that serves as two classrooms.

 Nate Kretzmann was the founding Executive Director, serving from 2010 to 2018.
 Chris Schoeleb was hired in 2018 to be the next Head of School.
 NVCA is a 501(c)(3), non-profit, education organization.
 The school is operated and governed independently by an elected board of directors.